I am a Christian. I was an 8th-grade American History teacher. I am currently a freelance writer, public speaker, & homeschooling mom of 9.

 YOU WILL NEED PER CHILD: 2 sunflower seeds (not the roasted ones but ones for planting.
 I bought a pack for 20 cents at Walmart) and cup of soil

-YOU WILL NEED: napkins, sugar cookies, vanilla frosting, plastic knives, candy corn (15 per child), & chocolate chips (18 per child)
+YOU WILL NEED PER CHILD: napkin, sugar cookie, vanilla frosting, plastic knife, candy corn (about 15 per child), & chocolate chips (about 18 miniature per child)

 Snack on Edible Flowers & Review

-YOU WILL NEED: broccoli, cauliflower, pansies (optional), sunflower seeds, plates, & cups
+YOU WILL NEED: broccoli, cauliflower, roasted sunflower seeds, sweetened chamomile tea or berry tea, plates, & cups

 Homework: Identify Flowers